F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword shows alines but the ones containing the pattern "bin" 18-letteronly disply lines beginnig with letters only 19-AZ replaces A with c and Z with e
+20-hiago deletes c and C from the input